johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ### Data Retrieval

 When a user asks a question, we will convert the question to a vector and perform a similarity search against our vector database.
-We will then use the index of the nearest neighbor vector that was returned to fetch its corresponding text chunk; The text chunk will be provided alongside the user's question to chatGPT so that it can hopefully answer the question based on custom data.
+We will then use the index of the nearest neighbor vector that was returned to fetch its corresponding text chunk; The text chunk that we extract will be provided alongside the user's question to ChatGPT, enabling it to answer based on the custom data.

 ## The Code